husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/1-ros-introduction.md

 ### Starting system step by step - Example

 In this section, we will set up ROS system that is equipped with a Orbbec Astra camera and show image from camera on display.
-We are going to work only on PC, so you do not need to plug CORE2, Raspberry Pi or any other device beside Astra camera.
-If you are using laptop, integrated or USB camera will be OK.
+Use remote desktop client of your choice to connect to your ROSbot or Core2ROS.
+In case of latter remember to plug in Orbbec Astra camera to your SBC.
+You can also follow the tutorial in simulation mode using Gazebo and Husarion VM.

 #### Starting master